ghaithsaidani/KubePilot/README.md

   Supports SSO using Keycloak (OpenID Connect).
 RBAC (Role-Based Access Control) is enforced at the interface and Kubernetes API level.

 - **🔑 Secret Management**
-  Integrates HashiCorp Vault to securely manage and inject sensitive data (API keys, credentials) into applications or pipelines.
+  Integrates HashiCorp Vault to securely manage and inject sensitive data (API keys, credentials).

 - **📡 Event Streaming & State Coordination**
   Uses Kafka and Zookeeper for coordination and service discovery across microservices.